Child Protection Policy

 Recruitment, employment and enrolment (safety checking)

-- As part of staff recruitment and employment procedures and student enrolment procedures, safety checking may be carried out in accordance with the Vulnerable Children Act 2014; this may include a police vet, identify verification, the checking of references and an interview.
+- As part of staff recruitment and employment procedures and student enrolment procedures, safety checking may be carried out in accordance with the Children's Act 2014; this may include police vetting, identify verification, the checking of references and/or an interview.

 Identifying suspected child abuse